ArtosSystems/docs-legacy/source/index.html.md

 ownerProof | string | Proof the user has permission

-> The following will create an event with the start date of x_
+> The following sample request has inputs for a potential event

 ```json
 [